 “Reductive,” Eun said, “but accurate.
 In this context, anyway.”

 Eun nodded.
-“I’m going to redo our schedule—make sure we’re getting in some team training.”
+“I’m going to look at our schedule—make sure we get some team training in.”

 Peter opened his mouth to protest, but she cut him off with: “Peter.
 You’re not going down a robo-suit rabbit hole.
 Not on my watch.”